ayesha-xainab/recall/README.md

 # Recall

-**Turn messy study notes into flashcards, a quiz, or a summary — in seconds, using AI.**
+**Turn messy study notes into flashcards, a quiz, or a summary in seconds.**

 ## a.
 What it does & the problem it solves